 Reduced Management Costs

 Because cloud applications provide greater control and improved security, the cost of managing essential business applications is reduced.
-With cloud applications, companies outsource much of the management burden to the cloud app vendor, reducing the need for large in-house IT teams.
+With cloud applications and other software as a service options, companies outsource much of the management burden to the cloud vendor, reducing the need for large in-house IT teams.